danielsanei/cse15l-lab-reports/week9.md

 but isn't stored on your local device.

-This lab helped me see what a typical remote project could look like: log in to the remote server, run the tests and make edits to your code as needed (using NANO, the text editor for linux command line), and commit/push those updates to Github.
+This lab helped me see what a typical remote project could look like: log in to the remote server, run the tests and make edits to your code as needed (and if applicable, using NANO, the text editor for linux command line), and commit/push those updates to Github.

 This brings a sense of utility and purpose to the activities performed and learned in this class, providing a vision for the situations in which using command line language can be applicable.

 ---
-Here's a link to my Week 7 Lab Report if you are interested in the full thing:
+Here's a link to my Week 7 Lab Report if you are interested in all the details:

 [CSE Labs Done Quick](https://ds905.github.io/cse15l-lab-reports/week7)